C'mon out to the Farm Park!

 Community Gardeners Wanted

 An integral part of the working farm is the community garden.
 Gardeners use organic methods to plant and maintain the gardens.
 They then harvest and share the produce among their members.
 Gardening experience is not necessary to join, just a willingness to learn and work in the soil!
+The garden season runs from April to November.
+Registration is open from January 1 to June 1.
 For more information, contact Jef Terry at JTerry@Germantown-TN.gov.

 Field Trips and Group Programs